 By Gina Morin, Design Intervention

-Understanding how to get online can be confusing.
+Understanding how to get your website online can be confusing.
 There is a lot of web jargon out there, and it can make your head spin.
 I find that the big name companies that sell you web services often don't do a great job of explaining it either.
 They use terms people don't know and usually end up selling bundled packages that contain more than what you might even need.
 The illustration above and the explanation below has helped make this process a little easier for my clients to understand and eliminate their feelings of unease about how it all comes together.

 1. Domain Name